-What they fail to realise is that these loans will also tend to charge lower interest rates than fixed rate mortgages because of this volatility when the market rates go downwards.
+What they fail to realise is that these loans will also tend to charge lower interest rates than fixed-rate mortgages because of this volatility should the market rates go downwards.
 This means floating rates tend to be the more economical choice in a stable interest-rate environment.

 Ultimately, you can always refinance or reprice your home loan after your lock-in period ends if your expectations on rate movements change and fixed rates seem more economical.

-None of us have a fortune-teller crystal ball to gaze and predict the future showing the exact trajectory of interest rates in the upcoming years.
-However, if you are looking to take up a fixed rate mortgage loan, you must keep the following points in mind:
+None of us has a fortune-telling crystal ball to gaze into to predict a future showing the exact trajectory of interest rates in the upcoming years.
+However, if you are looking to take up a fixed-rate mortgage loan, you must keep the following points in mind:

 Fixed mortgage loans with lengthy lock-in periods generally have higher interest rates, which can make it more difficult for you to enjoy savings from refinancing down the line.

 Therefore, in a rising interest-rate environment, you must look at how much more you are comfortable paying for a longer-term fixed rate.

-For example, if a 3-year fixed-rate mortgage loan has a higher monthly repayment by $150 as compared to a 2-year fixed-rate, would you be more comfortable paying $150 a month extra for the additional year of stability and peace of mind?
+For example, suppose a 3-year fixed-rate mortgage loan has a higher monthly repayment by $150 as compared to a 2-year fixed-rate.
+Would you be more comfortable paying $150 a month extra for the additional year of stability and peace of mind?

-As fixed rate packages assure you of fixed monthly repayments in the lock-in period, be ready to pay penalties if you would like to make a partial lump sum repayment.
-Even selling your property during the lock-in period is subject to penalties.
+As fixed-rate packages assure you of fixed monthly repayments in the lock-in period, be ready to pay penalties if you would like to make a partial lump-sum repayment.
+Even selling your property during the lock-in period is subjected to penalties.

 All these penalties might make fixed mortgage loans financially unviable.
 However, certain exceptional fixed-rate options offer such flexibility without attaching a high premium to your interest rates.